dotnet/docs/docs/core/compatibility/core-libraries/7.0/filestream-compat-switch.md

 ## Reason for change

-The `UseNet5CompatFileStream` switch was included in .NET 6 in case the new implementation caused breaking changes.
+The `UseNet5CompatFileStream` switch and `DOTNET_SYSTEM_IO_USENET5COMPATFILESTREAM` environment variable were included in .NET 6 in case the new implementation caused breaking changes.
 Any breaking changes have now been fixed.
 Since there are no more bugs introduced by the `FileStream` changes, the compatibility mode was removed and with it all the legacy code, which makes the codebase easier to maintain.

 ## Recommended action

-If you're currently using the switch to opt into legacy code and are upgrading to .NET 7, the switch will no longer have any effect and you should remove it.
+If you're currently using the switch (or the `DOTNET_SYSTEM_IO_USENET5COMPATFILESTREAM` environment variable) to opt into legacy code and are upgrading to .NET 7, the switch will no longer have any effect and you should remove it.

 ## Affected APIs